 Wondering when to take away the pacifier from your baby or toddler?
 Keep reading to learn the best time to take away the pacifier and how to wean it!

-Let’s talk about the pacifier transition.
-I’m here to help you figure out when it’s time to take away the pacifier for good and how to do it!
+I’m here to help you figure out when it’s time to take away the pacifier and how to do it.

 Most kids will be able to use a pacifier without problems until they’re around two years old.

-The American Academy of Pediatrics (AAP) says that pacifier use can cause adverse dental effects “after two years of age, but mainly after four years old.”
+The American Academy of Pediatrics (AAP) says that pacifier use can cause adverse dental effects after 2 years, but mainly after four years.

 Similarly, the American Academy of Pediatric Dentistry (AAPD) recommends stopping pacifier usage around the age of three.